longtongster/project-model-deployment/README.md

 # project-model-deployment

-Simple flask app that can be used to upload and display an image
+This goal of this project is to deploy a pytorch model using flask on an EC2 instance.
+A second objective is to containerize the application using docker.

+The application allows one to upload a cat or dog image and let the pytorch image classify the image.

-## Prepera EC2 instance
+## Prepare the EC2 instance

 Use an `ubuntu` AMI and use the user data that is available in the `user_data` file.
 This should install all the necessary packages to run the code in the repository.